 Lot 17 comprises of a total area of 432 hectares and is dissected by Marmion Avenue (constructed) and Connolly Drive (unconstructed).
 It is located in the City of Wanneroo and abuts the City of Joondalup's northern boundary.
-It is situated in the localities of Tamala Park (southern portion) and Clarkson (northern portion) and west of Marmion Avenue is situated in the localities of Tamala Park (southern portion) and Mindarie (northern portion).
+It is situated in the localities of Tamala Park (southern portion) and West of Marmion Avenue is situated in the localities of Tamala Park (southern portion) and Mindarie (northern portion).